NVIDIA/hpc-container-maker/docs/building_blocks.md

 - __configure_opts__: List of options to pass to `configure`.
 The default value is an empty list.

+- __devel_environment__: Dictionary of environment variables and values, e.g., `LD_LIBRARY_PATH` and `PATH`, to set in the development stage after the package is built and installed.
+The default is an empty dictionary.

 - __directory__: The source code location.
 The default value is the basename of the downloaded package.
 If the value is not an